-Christian marriage registration in India is governed by Indian Christian marriage act 1872.
+Christian marriage registration in India is governed by the Indian Christian marriage act 1872.
 Itzeazy facilitates in the Christian marriage certificate process.
-In this article we will discuss Christian marriage act 1872, Christian marriage registration process, documents required for Christian marriage registration.
+In this article, we will discuss the Christian marriage act 1872, the Christian marriage registration process, documents required for Christian marriage registration.

 Indian Christian Marriage Act 1872 is the law regulating the consecration of marriages amongst the Christian Community in India.
 Christian marriage registration falls under the Indian Christian Marriage Act 1872 initially enacted by the British-Indian administration.
 Like this, there are other laws for wedding/marriages of other religions /Believes etc. too.

 Indian Christian Marriage Act of 1872governs all Christian marriages in India.
 According to the Christian Marriage Act, such marriages can only be solemnized by a Minister or a Priest of a church.
 After the marriage, the priest may register the marriage and issue a marriage certificate, thereby endorsing the marriage.
 Prior to the marriage by a Priest or Minister of the Church, one also has to get enrolled in the register of the Registrar of Marriages.
 It is compulsory for each party involved in the marriage to make an application to the concerned authority located within its place of residence stating the purpose of their marriage in order to get a marriage registered.

 NOTE: Previously, marriages could be performed without any official registration.
 Now the Supreme Court of India has ordered the compulsory registration of all marriages in India, irrespective of religion.